cilliagustin/projectportfolio3/README.md

 If any of these statements is correct, the function returns True.

 #### Get values function
-Here the input validated by the "is number format valid" function is entered as a parameter.
+Here the input validated by the [is number format valid function](#is-number-format-valid-function) is entered as a parameter.
 Here the input goes through an if statement that checks the input length.

 If the length is 5, then it will create three variables from the characters in the first, third, and fifth positions of the input and convert them into intergers.
-If the length is not 5, then it must be three (because the prevoius function would only validate inputs with a length of 5 or 3 characters.
+If the length is not 5, then it must be three (because the previous function would only validate inputs with a length of 5 or 3 characters.
 Then it takes the same way the numbers but from the first, second, and third positions.

 In both cases, the first two variables have 1 subtracted from them because they will be used as positions in a list, and lists are 0 indexed.
 These variables are returned and the start app function uses them as the row, column and value that will be entered in the puzzle.

 #### Solve sudoku function
-This function starts when the user enters "solve" on the run app function input.
+This function starts when the user enters "solve" on the [start app function](#start-app-function) input.
 The first thing that happens is that the function creates a deep copy of the puzzle (a nested list) in order to not modify the original puzzle.
 After clearing the screen, a validation using the is puzzle valid happens.

-If the puzzle is valid (it has a correct solution), it will first print the sudoku entered and then it will print the solved version (using the style board function).
+If the puzzle is valid (it has a correct solution), it will first print the sudoku as entered by the user (with the unknown numbers still there) and then it will print the solved version (using the [style board function](#style-board-function)).
 After that, it will reset the sudoku and send the user back to the main menu.

 If the validation returns "False" then it will display a message to the user that the entered puzzle does not have a valid answer and it will send the user back to the run app function so they can check the values entered.

 #### Is puzzle valid function
-This function first loops through all the given numbers and checks if there are no repeated ones (two equal numbers in a row, column or 3x3 square) This is done using the number is not repeated function.
+This function first loops through all the given numbers and checks if there are no repeated ones (two equal numbers in a row, column or 3x3 square) This is done using the [number is not repeated function](#number-is-not-repeated-function).
 If this validation returns "True", then it will go through another validation in the get answer function.
 If this validation is also "True", then the solve sudoku function will print the answer.

 #### Number is not repeated function
 This function takes as parameters a puzzle, a row and column value, and a number.
 It then checks if there are any repeated values in the row, in the column, and in the 3x3 square.

 In order to check if there are repetitions in the row, it just loops through a list (the puzzle is a list of lists and each inner list represents a row).
-Using the check number on the list function, if the result is over 1, it will return false.
+Using the [check number on the list function](#check-number-on-list-function), if the result is over 1, it will return false.

 To check the column, the function creates a list by looping through the puzzle and adding all the values that correspond to the selected column to that list.
 It then uses the check number on the list function to see if the result is over 1.
 If that is the case, the function returns "False".